-The 'This Is Us' Super Bowl Episode Ratings Were The Highest In 6 Years & No One's Shocked
+The 'This Is Us' Super Bowl Ratings Beat Some Of Your Favorite Shows & No One's Shocked

 The Super Bowl and the Oscars are considered the two largest nights on the small screen for ratings.
 That's why ABC pays millions to keep the rights to broadcast the Oscars, while NBC, CBS, and FOX have a convoluted system where the Super Bowl passes from channel to channel every year, with each positioning their hottest show in the post-game slot when it is their turn.
 This year, NBC wasn't so lucky in the game ratings, but when it came time for the post-game slot, the This Is Us Super Bowl episode ratings were through the roof and then some.